chrisant996/clink-flex-prompt/README.md

 - `"disconnected"` shows blank space between the left and right side prompts.
 - `"dotted"` shows dots between the left and right side prompts.
 - `"solid"` draws a horizontal line connecting the left and right side prompts.
+- `"dashed"` draws a horizontal line using minus signs to connect the left and right side prompts.
 - A custom connection can be provided as a string.

 ```lua